Pan seared chicken breast is ready in less than 30 minutes and only requires chicken breast, butter, and chicken seasoning.

 - 1.5 lbs. boneless skinless chicken breast 3-4 chicken breasts

 - First, begin by preparing the chicken seasoning.
 Place all ingredients into a small bowl and mix to combine.
 Set aside.

-- Heat 1/2 tablespoon of butter in a pan over medium/high heat.
-Once the butter melts, place chicken breast on the pan.
+- Heat 1/2 tablespoon of butter in a nonstick pan over medium/high heat.
+Once the butter has melted, transfer the chicken breast to the pan.
 Sear for 2-3 minutes or until golden brown.
 Flip the chicken breast, and optionally add another 1/2 tablespoon of butter to the pan and cover.
-Turn the heat down to medium and cook for around 6 minutes or until the chicken breast reaches an internal temperature of 165ºF.
+Turn the heat down to medium and cook for around 6 minutes or until the chicken breast reaches an internal temperature of 160ºF.

 - Remove the chicken from the heat and let rest for around 5 minutes.
 The chicken will continue cooking around 5ºF as it sits.

 Tips & Notes

 - Option to sub around 1.5 tablespoons of our all-purpose chicken seasoning.
 You can also use any kind of spices you’d like.